 - Ad extensions: Additional information about your business that can be added to ad copy, such as an address, phone number or links to specific pages on your website.

-- Ad scheduling: The process of scheduling ads to automatically show at specific times of day.
+- Ad scheduling: The process of scheduling ads to automatically show at specific times of the day.

 - Ad server: An ad server is used to store, manage and display ads to users on a website.